Use the Read Subjects SDK Method (Tutorial)

 Import libraries

 To get started, set up your environment to interact with HISE programmatically and access all available SDK functions.
-For details, see Use Hise SDK Methods.
+For details, see Use HISE SDK Methods and Get Help in the IDE .

 # Import the Python SDK to enable programmatic access to HISE functions